noodldocs/noodldocs.github.io/javascript-api/noodl-object.md

 **`object.setAll(data)`**
 This function performs a set on all properties of the specified object.
 This is equal to calling set for all properties of the data object.
+Updating the `id` property is not supported, and will be ignored.

 **`object.get(name,options)`**
 Returns the value of the property with the specified name.